EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields

-Both LePhare and EAZY have mechanisms for fine-tuning the zero points of the photometric bands in order to optimise the results against a provided spectroscopic sample.
+Some photo-z codes have mechanisms for fine-tuning the zero points of the photometric bands in order to optimise the results against a provided spectroscopic sample.
 We do not employ these techniques because each of the individual chips that make up the NIRCam modules (8 in the blue and 2 in the red) have their own independent calibrations and photometric zero point offsets.
 We would thus require each of these zero-point modifications to be made on a chip-by-chip basis as opposed to the final mosaic.
 The number of objects with spectroscopic redshifts within the area of a single chip is inherently small due to the small field of view that each covers.
 As a result, the zero point modifications we could apply may be biased towards certain galaxy colours, depending upon the type of spectroscopically confirmed galaxies within each module.
 Following discussion with members of the community, residual zero point errors were anticipated to be approximately 5 per cent.
-We subsequently implemented a minimum 5 per cent error on the measured photometry in order to account for potential zero point issues within the NIRCam reduction pipeline in addition to other systematics such minor reduction imperfections and errors in the template SED shapes themselves.
+We subsequently implemented a minimum 10 per cent error on the measured photometry in order to account for potential zero point issues within the NIRCam reduction pipeline in addition to other systematics such minor reduction imperfections and errors in the template SED shapes themselves.

 To select a robust sample of high redshift galaxies, we employ the following criteria: